-You have done the hard part and successfully applied to and been offered a place on a course at a UK university.
+You have done the hard part and successfully applied to and been offered a place on a UK university course.
 Your first year at university will see you take in a lot of new experiences, some exciting and some awkward, but life at a UK university begins properly for many students during freshers week.

 Making the transition from a new country can be hard, but you will soon find yourself at ease with your new surroundings, meeting like-minded people from all over the world.
-If you need any further help or advice from SI-UK, arrange a free consultation today.
+Follow some of our top tips about making the most of your Freshers Week and if you are thinking about studying in the UK, arrange a free consultation with SI-UK London or Manchester today.

 Many graduates remember freshers week as one of the most exciting times of their lives.
 You will be swamped by activities and events to take part in, and it will be tempting to attend them all – pace yourself though as you could easily find yourself spending a lot of energy (and money!) very quickly.

 An easy way to meet like-minded people who share your interests is by joining one of the hundreds of clubs and societies that each university has.
 So whether you are interested in punk music, cycling or films, joining a society is an easy way to share your passion with others.

 3. Take advantage of your student discount

 When studying at a UK university, you will be eligible for a National Union of Students (NUS) card.
 Many retailers and restaurants offer up to 25% off clothes and food when using it, so don’t forget to ask before you order if there are any valid offers to take advantage of!